reviewboard/reviewboard/docs/manual/extending/extensions/review-ui.rst

 Each Review UI must be defined by its own ReviewUI class that subclasses :py:class:`reviewboard.reviews.ui.base.FileAttachmentReviewUI`.
-It must also define the following class variables:
+It must also define the following class variables and properties:

 *
     **name**: The name for the review UI.